petr0vsk/lvk/README.md

 Lua library for integration with [REST API](https://vk.com/dev/methods) of [vk.com](https://vk.com).
 Implementation for 5.62 API version.

-Compatible with Lua 5.2 and 5.3.
+Compatible with Lua 5.2 and higher.

 ### Usage
 Install lvk using [Luarocks](https://luarocks.org/):